oliamb/coloreve/README.md

   - Display a svg drawing in a canvas
 - **Feature:** colorize
   - Randomly set the fill color of the drawing shape
+  - Each shape can be colored

 ### Work in progress

 ### Backlog

-- Draw two shapes that can be filled separately
+- Save/Load automatically the current colors
+- A reset button
 - Import a SVG drawing from an external file
 - Display a proper viewport to fit most screen size
 - Display a color swatch